-- 46. Airports are required to provide annual information disclosures that contain information on their realised or actual returns.
-For ex-post (or backward looking) profitability assessments interested persons will be interested in the actual profitability that the airport achieved compared to their targeted return on investment, as well as to the relevant WACC at the time that prices were set. - 47.
+- 42. Airports are required to provide annual IDs that contain information on their realised or actual returns.
+For ex-post (or backward-looking) profitability assessments, interested persons will be interested in the actual profitability that the airport achieved compared to its targeted return on investment, as well as to the relevant WACC at the time that prices were set. - 43.
 Ex-post returns will differ from ex-ante targeted returns due to differences between forecast costs and revenues and actual costs and revenues.
 These differences can have a reasonably large effect on returns and can vary significantly from year to year.
 As a result, profitability assessments based on ex-post returns may need to take place over a sustained period of time.
-We have therefore focussed to date on ex-ante assessments. - 48.
-Also, as noted in the introduction to this paper, the IM review has focussed on proposed amendments to the airport IMs or information disclosure requirements on a forward-looking basis.
-We have currently only proposed amendments relating to 0 disclosures made by airports where those amendments are required to support our forward-looking profitability assessment.
+We have, therefore, focussed to date on ex-ante assessments. - 44.
+Also, as noted in the introduction to this paper, the IM review has focussed on amendments to the airport IMs or ID requirements on a forward-looking basis.
+We have currently only focussed on making amendments relating to disclosures made by airports where those amendments are required to support our forward-looking profitability assessment.